Alexandrisius/secondbrain/README.md

 - **Quote Invalidation**: automatic detection when source response changes
 - **Quote Update**: re-select quote when source is modified
 - **Visual Highlighting**: quoted sections highlighted in context viewer
+- **Colored Links**: Connections created from quotes have distinct colors on the canvas.

 ### 🔍 Smart Search (RRF)
 Combines 4 search methods for perfect results: